 Many car accidents are confusing.
 Traffic laws may sometimes hold drivers accountable for surprising technicalities while other rules may absolve you of fault.
 One of the most confusing and unclear types of accidents occurs when cars change lanes, especially if two cars change lanes at the same time.
-Miami car accident lawyer Prosper Shaked discusses some of the Florida traffic laws that affect the outcome of these cases and how judges and juries decide who is at fault in lane-changing accident cases.
+Florida car accident attorney Prosper Shaked discusses some of the Florida traffic laws that affect the outcome of these cases and how judges and juries decide who is at fault in lane-changing accident cases.

 Who is At Fault in an Accident on a Multi-Lane Highway in FL?